Photo Archives VII: The Majority World

 Akkasah was established in 2014 and is home to an archive of the photographic heritage of the Middle East and North Africa.
 The Center is dedicated to documenting and preserving the diverse histories and practices of photography from the region, and its growing archive contains at present over 60,000 images.
 Akkasah undertakes and supports research on Middle Eastern and North African photography, as well as on cross-cultural and transnational aspects of photography, through conferences, colloquia and publications, and through the research fellowship program of the NYUAD Institute.
 It also commissions new documentary projects from contemporary photographers that are archived alongside the Center's historical collections, and it is establishing a special collection of photographic albums, as well as of original photobooks from around the world.
 (For more, see: http://akkasah.org/)

 Villa La Pietra will host the conference.
 La Pietra is a renaissance villa in the hills outside Florence, in Tuscany in central Italy.
-It was formerly the home of Arthur Acton and later of his son Harold Acton, on whose death in 1994 it was bequeathed to New York University.
+It was formerly the home of Hortense Mitchell and Arthur Acton and later of their son Harold Acton, on whose death in 1994 it was bequeathed to New York University.
 The villa is now home to NYU Florence.
 (See: https://lapietra.nyu.edu/)

 Diese Veranstaltung wird durch Fotografien und/oder Videoaufnahmen dokumentiert.
 Falls es nicht Ihre Zustimmung findet, dass das Kunsthistorische Institut in Florenz Aufnahmen, auf denen Sie erkennbar abgebildet sein könnten, für die Veranstaltungsdokumentation und Öffentlichkeitsarbeit (z.B.
 Social Media) verwendet, bitten wir um eine entsprechende Rückmeldung.